scottcain/seqpanel/README.md

 This component makes use of three components developed by the JBrowse team:

 * NCList from "@gmod/nclist" - This is what accesses the JBrowse 1 (NCList) data stores.
 It does an "overlaps" query of the NCList data set and returns all genes and their children (transcripts, exons, etc) that overlap.
-The code in this module then filters the feature set to the gene and transcript specified in the props of the component.
+The code GenericSeqPanel then filters the feature set to the gene and transcript specified in the props of the component.
 * BgzipIndexedFasta from "@gmod/indexedfasta" - This access the bgzipped, samtools faidx indexed fasta file.
 The locations of the .fai and .gzi files are found by just appending those extensions to the supplied fastaurl.
 * SequencePanel from "@jbrowse/core/BaseFeatureWidget/SequencePanel" - This component takes the feature data from NCList and the sequence data from BgzipIndexedFasta and generates the highlighted sequence that is controlled by the `mode` prop described above.